 Water sources come from any one of three rain-fed upland springs.
 Because of this, water tends to be more available during the rainy season and a considerable problem during the dry season.

 In Kwizu village, access to water is challenging for most villagers.
-There are no tanks, local water sources are very far walks, and most water taps are in poor condition.
+There are no tanks, local water sources are very far walked, and most water taps are in poor condition.
 Further, some areas in the village do not have any nearby water taps and women and children must walk long distances to collect water, usually up to one kilometer.

-Of the areas where taps are present and in working condition, water only flows to them 6 months of the year or less, and because of distances from the source only about 40% of those actually receive any water during these times.
-Furthermore, water access issues discourage student attendance at schools since many youth are required to walk long distances to fetch water for the family in the mornings and then must travel 45 minutes to 2 hours to reach school.
+Of the areas where taps are present and in working conditions, water only flows to them 6 months of the year or less, and because of distances from the source only about 40% of those actually receive any water during these times.
+Furthermore, water access issues discourage student attendance at schools since many youths are required to walk long distances to fetch water for the family in the mornings and then must travel 45 minutes to 2 hours to reach school.
 With this strain, students often arrive late, which is a provocation for corporal punishment, or they may choose not to go at all.
 In addition to students, older women also suffer from carrying water long distances, oftentimes carrying a baby on their backs or another burden in their hands, such as corn or leaves to feed cows, thus exacerbating existing health issues and/or creating new ones.

 A lack of available water resources also influences nutrition and available food products.
-Currently there are only two vegetable gardens in existence and Kwizu village does not have its own market.
-This combination means that in order for villagers to acquire dietary variety beyond corn products and beans, they must travel by foot anywhere from one to five hours each way, every week or else pay 10,000 tsh (round trip) to go to town for food stuffs.
+Currently, there are only two vegetable gardens in existence and Kwizu village does not have its own market.
+This combination means that in order for villagers to acquire dietary variety beyond corn products and beans, they must travel by foot anywhere from one to five hours each way, every week or else pay 10,000 TSH (round trip) to go to town for foodstuffs.
 Increasing water availability in the village will enable villagers to create more household gardens, and perhaps in time, fish ponds or even their own village market.